Riva Taylor

-Rebecca Jane Grosvenor Taylor, known professionally as Riva Taylor, is an English singer and actress.
+Rebecca Jane Grosvenor Taylor (born 29 June 1988), known professionally as Riva Taylor, is an English singer and actress.
+In her childhood and teens, she recorded under the names Becky Taylor, Becky Jane Taylor, and simply Becky.

 Early life and education

 Taylor was born on June 29, 1988, in Hammersmith, London.
 She had her first experience on the stage at the age of seven in London's West End, playing Little Eponine at the Palace Theatre.
 Other early achievements include winning the Thorndike Talent competition for ages 8–24, and winning a British Arts Award for her dance performance of the Secret Garden, both of which she achieved at the age of 8.
 She also appeared on Blue Peter, performing "My Heart Will Go On" at the age of 10.
 She attended Danes Hill School, Surrey before studying for her GCSEs and A Levels at Tormead School, Guildford.
 Taylor has said that living the life of a normal school girl was important for somebody exposed to the music industry from a young age.

 Taylor is an Associate of the Royal Academy of Dance.
-Taylor graduated with a degree in History from the University of Durham in 2010.
+Taylor graduated with a degree in history from the University of Durham in 2010.

 Career

 2001–2012: Early career

 At the age of 12, she landed a recording contract with EMI, making her the youngest artist to have been signed to the record label.
-Her debut album, A Dream Come True (2001) recorded at Abbey Road Studios and arranged by Simon Hale enjoyed international success.
+Her debut album, A Dream Come True (2001) recorded at Abbey Road Studios and arranged by Simon Hale, enjoyed international success.
 That same year she sang at the Farm Aid benefit gala concert at the Royal Albert Hall.
 This was attended by Prince Charles who praised the young Taylor and stated he would watch her career with great interest.
 She also caught the attention of Mohammed Al Fayed who, after hearing her sing at her album launch at Harrods, invited her to open the Harrods Sale with Jean-Claude Van Damme and Salma Hayek.

-Over these years, Taylor toured worldwide promoting her music.
-Her US tour was supported by promotional performances on Live With Regis and Kelly hosted by guest presenter Usher and the MDA Labor Day Telethon, Los Angeles.
-Taylor has performed at the FA Cup Final and at the Six Nations, Twickenham Stadium.
+Over those years, Taylor toured worldwide promoting her music.
+Her 2001 US tour was supported by promotional performances on Live with Regis and Kelly hosted by guest presenter Usher and the MDA Labor Day Telethon, Los Angeles.

+While Taylor's first album entirely consisted of show tunes, her second one could be defined as a classical/pop crossover.
+Naturally a soprano, by 2005 she started using her "deeper range".

+In 2005, she performed at the Last Night of the Audley End and Kenwood Proms with Wynne Evans.
+In 2006, she performed at the Millennium Stadium at the FA Cup Final where she sang "Abide with Me" with Lesley Garrett.
+She also performed the Rugby World Cup Anthem "World in Union" at the Madjeski Stadium for the Aviva Premiership in 2010 and the national anthem at the Twickenham Stadium for the Six Nations in 2012.

+In January and February 2012, she appeared as a guest artist on both The Soldiers and Alfie Boe's UK tours.